valikoshka1996/Daily-english-learning-bot/README.md

 Would you like me to include specific examples of how the script works?

-##How to run vie Docker and Docker Compose:
+## How to run via Docker and Docker Compose:

 ### Installation and Running the Container